yuruki/fuse-autoscale/README.md

 ## Usage

 Add com.github.yuruki/fuse-autoscale bundle to *fabric* profile, or create a new profile with the bundle and assign it on one or more Fabric root containers.
 Add io.fabric8.autoscale.properties with the autoscale configuration to the profile.

+### Maintenance mode

+When *scaleContainers* is set to *true*, shutting down containers in order to boot the host cleanly or deleting containers can be difficult because the autoscaler keeps restarting and recreating the containers.

+To enter so-called Maintenance mode that allows you to work with container lifecycles set *scaleContainers* to *false* and increase *maxDeviation* to at least *1* to allow profiles to migrate to another container if necessary.
+You can perform the change with for example *fabric:profile-edit --pid io.fabric8.autoscale/scaleContainers=false --pid io.fabric8.autoscale/maxDeviation=1 your-profile* command.
+Set *scaleContainers* and *maxDeviation* back to their original values when you are done with the host.

 ## Caveats